-Bereavement Leave:
+Bereavement Leave

-All salaried employees shall be allowed the following leaves of absence, with pay (according to their normal work hours), as bereavement leave.
+All salaried employees shall be allowed leaves of absence, with pay (according to their normal work hours), as bereavement leave.
 Bereavement leave will not be deducted from the salaried employee's accumulated paid leave time.
+Leave will be determined on a case-by-case basis.
+Employees are trusted to take the time off that they need and the Executive director will work with them to draft a coverage plan.
+The Arts Council recognizes that people grieve in different ways.
+Some people may need immediate time off, while others choose to take time off later.